sudkannan/tutorials/README.md

 ## Part 3.
-Understanding JOS makefile?
+Understanding JOS makefile
 JOS makefile
 The JOS GNUmakefile includes a number of phony targets for running JOS in various ways.
 All of these targets configure QEMU to listen for GDB connections (the *-gdb targets also wait for this connection).
 To start once QEMU is running, simply run gdb from your lab directory.
 We provide a .gdbinit file that automatically points GDB at QEMU, loads the kernel symbol file, and switches between 16-bit and 32-bit mode.
 Exiting GDB will shut down QEMU.